CiMorgan/SchoolApp/README.md

 * Teacher Database
   * (Post) api/Teacher - This endpoint creates a teacher.
 In the body, it requires TeacherId (int), FirstName (string), LastName (string), and Department (enum).
 The user can also add TeacherActivity (string) and/or TeacherCourse (string) to include the activities and/or courses in which the teacher is involved.
-  * (Get) api/Teacher - This endpoint returns a list of all teachers with teacher id, teacher name, course list, and activity list.
+  * (Get) api/Teacher - This endpoint returns a list of all teachers with teacher id, teacher name, and department.
   * (Get) api/Teacher/{id} - This endpoint returns the teacher id, name, department, course list, and activity list for a specific teacher.
 It requires the TeacherId (int) in the uri.
   * (Put) api/Teacher - This endpoint updates a teacher.
 In the body, it requires TeacherId (int), FirstName (string), LastName (string), and Department (enum).
 The user can also add ActivityLead (int) and/or ListOfCourses (int) to update the activities and/or courses in which the teacher is involved.
   * (Put) api/Teacher/{id}/Course - This endpoint adds course(s) to a teacher.
 The uri requires the TeacherId, while the body requires TeacherCourseList (int).